tc39/notes/es8/2017-07/jul-26.md

 SYG: I'll get into errors later.

-BF: It's possible to have an AST format that forbids certain early errors / well-formedness errors by construction.
+BFS: It's possible to have an AST format that forbids certain early errors / well-formedness errors by construction.

 AWB: Many well-formedness checks are not specified at the level of the exact errors you'll get (if there are multiple early errors in a file, the spec doesn't say which one you'll get), just that there will be early well-formedness errors.

-BF: You could have a binary AST with a `with` statement in it, which is not an error according to the AST format, but it's an early (parsing) error in strict mode.
+BFS: You could have a binary AST with a `with` statement in it, which is not an error according to the AST format, but it's an early (parsing) error in strict mode.

 YK: The binary AST should say what the root parsing goal is (Script or Module).